3mdeb/-hardware-presale-validation/docs/sd-wire-test-cases.md

 **Test description**

-This test aims to verify that the connected SDWire can flash an SD card.
+This test aims to verify that the flashing mounted in the SDWire SD Card procedure works correctly.

 **Test setup**